The Real Cost: Overview

 How It Will Be Evaluated

-The campaign’s effects will be measured through a multi-year outcome evaluation to assess its effectiveness and identify areas for further refinement over time.
-Baseline collection for the evaluation began in November 2013 and consists of in-person, nationally representative data collection in 75 media markets across the country.
-The study design is longitudinal, meaning the study will attempt to follow the same youth over a two year period.
-Evaluation results will be used to assess changes in key tobacco-related knowledge, attitudes, beliefs and behaviors over several years to measure the impact and effectiveness of the campaign.
-Ultimately, results will be used to determine if exposure to the campaign is associated with a decrease in cigarette smoking among youth aged 12-17.
+FDA is conducting a multi-year outcome evaluation to assess its effectiveness and identify areas for further refinement.
+The study design is longitudinal, meaning the study will attempt to follow the same youth over time.
+Evaluation results will be used to assess changes in key tobacco-related knowledge, attitudes, beliefs and behaviors among the target audience to measure the impact and effectiveness of the campaign.
+Ultimately, results will be used to determine if exposure to the campaign is associated with a decrease in smoking among youth aged 12-17.

 How You Can Get Involved